Asymptotic Bounds and Online Algorithms for Average-Case Matrix Discrepancy: Preliminaries

-We omit the proof of the general case, since it would make the paper significantly longer, but for the sake of illustration include a proof of the two-dimensional case.
-With this special case at hand, it is not difficult to adopt the proof of \cref{lem:GaussianEigenvalues1}, given in Section 2.5.2 of \cite{Anderson10}, to the correlated case.
+The proofs of \cref{lem:GaussianMatrix2} and \cref{lem:GaussianEigenvalues2} can be found in \cref{sec:Appendix}; we refrain from a full proof of \cref{lem:GaussianEigenvalues2}, since it would make the paper significantly longer, but for the sake of illustration include a proof of the two-dimensional case.